dennisss/p2pframe/README.md

 * "make bin/testchat" will build a test app that can be used with the framework to do simple chat between a client and server computer.
 Note: both ends of the program must be running on different computers with different IPs

-To run execute "bin/p2pframe" on two computers on the same network.
-Type "list" on either computer to view a list of available other clients
+To run execute "bin/p2pframe" on two computers on the same nework.
+You need to run the application from the folder containing bin to work Technical Details
-Enter the name of the executable to be run (usually either bin/testapp or bin/testchat) and then enter the number of the node that should be connected to from "list".
-If the app should host a session instead of connect, specify a blank node value.

-Technical Details
 ----------------------------